Hot news on the phase structure of the SMEFT: Phase structure

 The first is somewhat constrained by Higgs data~\cite{Ellis:2020unq,Ethier:2021bye,deBlas:2025xhe}, though its bounds depend significantly on the second, $\mathcal{O}_{\phi G}$.
-Fig.~\ref{fig:allowed_region} shows the ellipse of values of these WCs derived using \texttt{SMEFiT}~\cite{Giani:2023gfq}~\footnote{We have marginalized over all the WCs that do \textit{not} enter into Eqs.~\eqref{eq:matching_first} to \eqref{eq:matching_last} in the limit of $g',g,\lambda,Y_e,Y_d\to 0$.
+Using \texttt{SMEFiT}~\cite{Giani:2023gfq}, we effectively find~\footnote{We marginalize over all the WCs that do \textit{not} enter into Eqs.~\eqref{eq:matching_first} to \eqref{eq:matching_last} in the limit of $g',g,\lambda,Y_e,Y_d\to 0$.
 (Powers of these SM parameters are so small that, together with the loop suppression, not even large values of the marginalized WCs affect significantly the matching conditions).
-All others are set to zero.}.
+All others are set to zero.} $-6 \lesssim c_{t\phi}/\text{TeV}^2 \lesssim -2$; see Appendix \ref{app:constraints}.
 We note that $\mathcal{O}_{t \phi}$ does not only affect $\lambda_3$ through its contribution to the matching, but also through a modification of the tree-level, zero temperature, relation between $Y_t$ and the physical parameters.
-Indeed, one can easily find

-where $m_t \sim 175$ GeV is the top mass and $v \sim 246$ GeV is the Higgs VEV.
 On the other hand, $\mathcal{O}_{\phi G}$ itself does not modify the PT, both because it only enters $m_3^2$ (at two-loop level), and because its value is tightly constrained.